Anti-migration operation on French African island of Mayotte stirs tensions, exposes inequalities

 The French government has deported an average of 25,000 Comorians per year since 2018.
 It gave Comoros 150 million euros between 2019 and 2022 to try to fight illegal migration, according to France's overseas affairs minister.

 But despite the risky sea journey, thousands of those deported return from Comoros.
-The policy has broken up families and left children and teens unaccompanied, pushing many to join gangs.
+The policy has broken up families and left thousands of children and teens unaccompanied, pushing many to join gangs.

-Operation Wuambushu enjoys the support of politicians like Mayotte lawmaker Mansour Kamardine, who decries threats and violence against local officials.
-He said Friday that “it’s a matter of days’’ before the situation explodes, pleading for tougher police action.
+Operation Wuambushu's supporters include Mayotte lawmaker Mansour Kamardine, who says that “it’s a matter of days’’ before the situation explodes, and is pleading for tougher police and diplomatic action.

 But human rights defenders worry about the fallout.